abikirkham/FitFriends/README.md

 ### Compatibilty

 The project has been tested for compatibility with the following browsers using this site.
-Unfortunately the trail on my account would not cover macOS which is why the images may look different:
+You will be able to see there are no issues with the compatability across these browsers:

 - Google Chrome (Version 124)
 - Edge (Version 124)